csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

     .js-modal {}

 JavaScript namespaces are pretty common now, and most people tend to use them.
-The idea is that—in order to properly separate our concerns—we should never have styling and behaviour bound to the same hooks.
+The idea is that — in order to properly separate our concerns — we should never have styling and behaviour bound to the same hooks.
 To bind both technologies onto the same hook means we can’t have one without the other: our UI becomes all-or-nothing, which makes it very opinionated and inflexible.